Dexrabeprazole is a proton pump inhibitor used to reduce excess stomach acid in various digestive conditions.

 Dexrabeprazole may interact with anticoagulants (such as warfarin), chemotherapeutic agents (such as methotrexate), cardiac glycosides (like digoxin), antiretroviral medicines (atazanavir, nelfinavir), kinase inhibitors (like erlotinib), immunosuppressants (like mycophenolate mofetil) and antiplatelet medicines (such as clopidogrel).

-If a dose of Dexrabeprazole is missed, it should be taken as soon as remembered.
-However, if it is close to the time for the next dose, skip the missed dose and continue with the regular schedule.
-Do not double the dose to catch up.
+If you miss a dose of Dexrabeprazole, take it as soon as you remember.
+If it is almost time for your next dose, skip the missed dose and continue with your regular schedule.
+Do not take a double dose to make up for the one you missed.

 Most side effects are temporary and generally harmless and resolve when discontinuing this medicine.
 However, if you experience any severe side effects or worsening of any of the symptoms, please consult your doctor.